bjnord/coding_practice/advent-2018/day-13/README.md

   \------/
 ```

 After following their respective paths for a while, the carts eventually crash.
 To help prevent crashes, you'd like to know **the location of the first crash**.
-Locations are given in X,Y coordinates, where the furthest left column is X=0 and the furthest top row is Y=0:
+Locations are given in `X,Y` coordinates, where the furthest left column is `X=0` and the furthest top row is `Y=0`:

 ```
            111